-Dr Miriam Mbah is a Lecturer at the Open University.
-She joined OU Law School in September 2020 from Bangor University, where she worked as a part-time Lecturer and gained her doctoral qualification in Public Procurement Law.
+Dr Miriam Amanze (previously Mbah) is a Lecturer in Law and the Employability Lead at the Open University Law School.
+She joined the Law School in September 2020 from Bangor University, where she worked as a part-time Lecturer and gained her doctoral qualification in Public Procurement Law.
 In addition to this academic qualification, she completed the Legal Practice Course with BPP Manchester in 2018, attained her LLM in Public Procurement Law and Strategy in 2017 and an LLB Law with Criminology in 2015 at Bangor University.
 She is an Associate Fellow of the Higher Education Academy and completed the Postgraduate Certificate in Higher Education in 2019.
 She was nominated in the Bangor University Staff, and Student-led Awards as the Postgraduate Teacher of the year and was the welcome week coordinator from August 2018 to June 2020.

-Dr Mbah has a strong commitment to delivering excellence in teaching and learning and does so with passion and enthusiasm.
+Dr Amanze is committed to delivering excellence in teaching and learning with passion and enthusiasm.
 At OU Law School, she is currently involved in the teaching of the following modules:

 Dr Amanze has collaborated with external colleagues in projects financed by the World Bank Group, Inter-America Development Bank and the European Union.
 Her consultancy experience expands to individual countries such as Nigeria, Bahamas, Barbados, Ghana, Vietnam, Bangladesh and the Islamic Republic of Afghanistan.
 She regularly seeks donor consultancy opportunities and is working with a consultancy consortium led by HelpUsTrade Ltd in bidding for projects.
 Some of the recent projects Miriam has completed includes: